worldbank/TwitterEconomicMonitoring/README.md

 Yet, an important challenge when working with Twitter data is the lack of representativeness of the Twitter population.
 Being on Twitter requires being literate, having a good Internet connection and an email address.
 This restricts the potential share of the population with a Twitter account to a relatively richer, younger share of the population.
 Even if individuals have access to these resources and use social media networks for example, the data produced by these networks is not necessarily representative of all of its users.
 According to Twitter, in 2011, 40% of the network’s active users would sign in just to read messages from other users.
 Some users may not even be humans, with between 9% and 15% of 2017 Twitter active users being bots (Varol et al., 2017).

 One solution to this challenge is to combine demographic inference of Twitter users and post-stratification to build more representative samples.
 One solution to get user demographics is to match users with existing datasets containing individual socioeconomic information.
 For instance, Grinberg et al. (2019) match Twitter accounts with U.S. registered voters using their name.
 When such a dataset as the U.S. voting registry is not available, which is the case for most of the rest of the world, demographics, such as age, gender or whether the account belong to an organization, can be inferred based on user information (Nguyen et al., 2013; Chamberlain et al., 2017; Wang et al., 2019).
-In this learning material, we show how to address this challenge by including one notebook on demographic inference [add details on which notebook it is]
+In this learning material, we include one notebook on demographic inference, and more specifically gender inference, as a first step to address this challenge.

 ## Content